-The West of England Combined Authority (WECA) and its constituent authorities are working together, along with North Somerset Council, to address the region’s strategic housing, planning and infrastructure needs.
+The West of England Combined Authority (WECA) and its constituent councils are working together, along with North Somerset Council, to address the region’s strategic housing, planning and infrastructure needs.

 Spatial Development Strategy (SDS)

-We need a large-scale plan to make sure future development in the region provides the right kind of jobs, homes and transport links in the right places.
+We need a large-scale plan to make sure future development in the region provides the right kind of jobs, homes and transport links, in the right places.
 The Spatial Development Strategy will set out the vision for how people will live, work and play in the West of England over the next 20 years and will help us deliver our commitment to achieve carbon neutrality by 2030.
-It will influence where the homes and jobs in each local area will go and will be important in shaping future decisions on development.
+The key objective of the SDS is for clean, inclusive recovery and growth for the region.
+It will influence where the homes and jobs in each local area will go and will be important in shaping future decisions on development and creating sustainable places.